Instance-Dependent Continuous-Time Reinforcement Learning via Maximum Likelihood Estimation: Analysis of CT-MLE

-We use $d_{1/\epsilon}$ to denote $\mathrm{DE}_1(\Psi, \mathcal{Y}, \epsilon)$. \end{definition} \begin{remark} The function class $\Psi$ is chosen for analytical clarity.
+\begin{remark} The function class $\Psi$ is chosen for analytical clarity.
 First, by assuming a known reward function (Assumption~\ref{ass:reward}), we isolate the core challenge to learning the unknown dynamics $(f^*, g^*)$.
 This allows for a focused analysis of how the measurement strategy and stochasticity affect regret.
-While a unified analysis incorporating the reward function is common in other settings \cite{jin2021bellman, he2021uniform}, its extension to continuous time is a nontrivial challenge deferred to future work.
+While a unified analysis incorporating the reward function is common in other settings \citep{jin2021bellman, he2021uniform}, its extension to continuous time is a nontrivial challenge deferred to future work.
 Second, using the squared Hellinger distance provides a direct analytical bridge between the statistical error of our estimator and the regret decomposition, which is central to the proof for the final regret bound. \end{remark} \begin{remark} \citet{treven2024efficient} introduced a model complexity notion $\cI_N$ based on an external estimator for the epistemic uncertainty of $f^*, g^*$.
-In contrast, our eluder dimension requires no such estimator, offering a broader, self-contained characterization. \citet{ouruai2025} also considered eluder dimension in CTRL, but theirs targets only the nonlinearity in estimating $f^*$, while ours captures the nonlinearity of the full induced distribution $p_{f^*, g^*}$, yielding a more general measure. \end{remark} The following proposition shows that under a \textit{quadratic} density model, the eluder dimension of $\Psi$ is low.
+In contrast, our eluder dimension requires no such estimator, offering a broader, self-contained characterization. \citet{ouruai2025} also considered eluder dimension in CTRL, but theirs targets only the nonlinearity in estimating $f^*$, while ours captures the nonlinearity of the full induced distribution $p_{f^*, g^*}$, yielding a more general measure. \end{remark}